borisbarath/go-reminders-cli/README.md

 To add a reminder [to a list of your choice] use:
 `go run src/main.go add "Milk" -l "Shopping list"`

-To show tthe lists of reminders, use:
+To show the lists of reminders, use:
 `$ go run src/main.go lists`

+Additional help can be found using:
+`$ go run src/main.go --help`